linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

 ---

 5. Close the tunnel
-Type `logout`, press `Ctrl-D`, or hit `Ctrl-C` in the terminal where you started the `ssh -L` command, any of these will close the SSH session and the tunnel.
+Press Ctrl + C in the terminal where you started the `ssh -NT -L` command.
+It will close the SSH session and the tunnel.